Skip to main content

 Progression 1: AI-Enabled Logistics Digital Twin for Sustainable Freight and Hydrogen Transportation

-Dr. Wang’s group is advancing AI-enabled logistics and digital twin technologies to reduce greenhouse gas (GHG) emissions and improve supply chain efficiency.
-The AI-Logit framework integrates data-driven forecasting, delivery operations optimization, and digital twin modeling to support sustainable logistics decision-making.
+Dr. Wang’s group is exploring the use of digital twin and GeoAI technologies to reduce greenhouse gas (GHG) emissions and improve supply chain performance.
+The proposed AI-Logit framework brings data-driven forecasting, delivery operations optimization, and integrated modeling to support sustainable logistics decision-making.

-The research is organized into three core modules:
+The research is structured around three core modules:

-- Data Integration and Forecasting Module: combining logistics system information, socioeconomic factors, and AI-enabled predictions to anticipate demand and environmental impacts.
+• Data Fusion and Forecasting Module: combining logistics system information, socioeconomic factors, and AI-enabled predictions to anticipate demand and environmental impacts.

-- Delivery Operations and Route Optimization Module: improving facility location, delivery service types, and route design under varying traffic and operational conditions.
+• Delivery Operations and Route Optimization Module: selecting delivery service types, and designing efficient routes under varying traffic and operating conditions.

-- Digital Twin Integration Module: creating virtual replicas of physical systems to test “what-if” scenarios, model system-wide interactions, and evaluate equity and environmental justice impacts.
+• Digital Twin Integration Module: creating virtual replicas of physical systems to test “what-if” scenarios, understand system-wide interactions, and evaluate holistic impacts to ensure that the solutions generate fair and shared benefits for all.

-The group applies these tools to real-world logistics systems, delivering comprehensive, data-driven solutions.
-Case studies include warehouse–e-commerce co-location patterns across Texas metropolitan areas and a hydrogen transportation framework for the future (2026–2050), demonstrating how alternative fuels and infrastructure design can achieve emissions reductions.
+The team applies these tools to real-world logistics challenges, producing practical and data-driven insights.
+Recent case studies include analyzing warehouse–e-commerce co-location patterns across Texas metropolitan areas and designing a multi-period hydrogen transportation model for 2026–2050 to show how cleaner fuels and new infrastructure can reduce emissions.

-The anticipated impacts include significant energy savings, reduced emissions, and improved customer satisfaction, showing how AI and digital twins can serve as powerful enablers of sustainable freight and logistics futures.
+The expected benefits include major energy savings, lower emissions, and better customer experiences, highlighting how AI and digital twins can drive a more sustainable future for freight and logistics.

 Progression 2: A Multi-dimensional Assessment to Enhance Transportation Cybersecurity

-The group designs explainable AI frameworks to study visitor flows, industry clustering, and the spatial dynamics of transportation cybersecurity–related activities.
-Within this spatial dynamics analysis, they conceptualize the transportation cybersecurity industry as an ecosystem, comprising three dimensions: infrastructure, social capital, and institutions.
-This framework reveals how regional assets, socio-economic conditions, and institutional capacities interact to shape the industry’s growth and resilience.
+Complementing this effort, explainable AI methods are used to study visitor flows, industry clusters, and the spatial dynamics of transportation cybersecurity–related activities.
+From this view, the transportation cybersecurity industry is conceptualized as an ecosystem, comprising three dimensions infrastructure, social capital, and institutions.
+The research results can reveal how regional assets, socioeconomic conditions, and institutional strengths come together to influence the industry’s development and resilience.

 Progression 3: Social, Behavioral, and Economic Impacts of Remote Work and Mobility Futures

-Dr. Wang’s group investigates how the rise of digitalization and remote work is reshaping daily activity–travel behaviors and transforming urban systems.
-Our research examines the impacts of extended time spent online—whether through telework, online shopping, or digital leisure—on mobility patterns, transit demand, and spatial development.
+Research in this area examines how digitalization and remote work are reshaping daily activity–travel behaviors and transforming urban systems.
+The work explores how increased time spent online, through telework, online shopping, and digital leisure, affects mobility patterns, transit demand, and spatial development.

-We focus on four interconnected challenges: mental health and work–life balance, spatial regeneration of urban cores, uneven economic geographies, and governmental stress in adapting policy and infrastructure.
-To address these, we design human-centered AI systems such as spatio-temporal neural networks, behavioral digital twins, and optimization-based scheduling and siting models.
-By integrating transportation planning, behavioral economics, and public policy, our work generates solutions including synthetic mobility patterns, decentralized hub design, CBD regeneration strategies, and labor market analysis.
-These outcomes aim to support employees, service providers, employers, and policymakers in navigating the future of work and mobility.
+Four interconnected challenges guide this research agenda: mental health and work–life balance, spatial regeneration of urban cores, uneven economic geographies, and governmental stress in adapting policy and infrastructure.
+To address these issues, the team develops human-centered AI systems, including spatio-temporal neural networks, behavioral digital twins, and optimization-based scheduling and siting models.
+By combining insights from transportation planning, behavioral economics, and public policy, this research produces solutions such as synthetic mobility patterns, decentralized hub designs, CBD regeneration strategies, and labor market analyses.
+These outputs aim to support employees, service providers, employers, and policymakers as they navigate the changing landscape of work and mobility.

-Through education and outreach, Dr. Wang’s group translates research into the classroom and community with modules on Next-Generation Transport & Logistics, Sensing & Learning the Built Environment, and Digital Economy & Policy, preparing future professionals to navigate rapid societal and technological change.
+Through education and outreach, the group translates these insights into classrooms and communities, offering modules on Next-Generation Transport & Logistics, Sensing & Learning the Built Environment, and Digital Economy & Policy.
+These efforts help prepare future professionals to thrive amid rapid societal and technological change.

 Progression 4: 15-Minute City and Active Travel Research

-Dr. Wang’s group investigates the transformative potential of the 15-minute city framework to enhance accessibility, sustainability, and equity in urban environments.
-Through comparative analyses across major U.S. metropolitan areas, we examine how walking, cycling, and public transit can collectively meet residents’ daily activity needs within a short travel radius.
+Dr. Wang’s group investigates the transformative potential of the 15-minute city framework to advance accessibility, sustainability, and benefits for all in urban environments.
+Comparative analyses across major U.S. metropolitan areas evaluate how walking, cycling, and public transit can jointly meet residents’ daily activity needs within short travel distances.

-Our work evaluates the feasibility of building walkable and bikeable 15-minute cities by upgrading infrastructure across urban, suburban, and even rural contexts.
+The group evaluates the feasibility of building walkable and bikeable 15-minute cities by upgrading infrastructure across urban, suburban, and even rural contexts.
 Persistent disparities in accessibility across regions underscore the need for targeted interventions.
-We also assess the potential of shifting toward active and shared modes within a 15-minute travel shed to reduce carbon emissions, with results showing that walking, cycling, and transit can achieve meaningful reductions, though the effectiveness varies by city and mode.
+The research also assesses the potential of shifting toward active and shared modes within a 15-minute travel shed to reduce carbon emissions; results indicate that walking, cycling, and transit can achieve meaningful reductions, though the effectiveness varies by city and mode.

-To capture on-the-ground realities, we conduct pedestrian and bicyclist friendliness assessments, integrating field audits, safety perception mapping, and infrastructure evaluations.
+To capture on-the-ground realities, the work incorporates pedestrian and bicyclist friendliness assessments that combines field audits, safety perception mapping, and infrastructure evaluations.
 Visual documentation highlights street features, crosswalk designs, and protective buffers that shape everyday walkability and bikeability.
-In addition, we introduce a scalable framework for estimating Bicycle Level of Traffic Stress (LTS) in contexts with limited data availability, leveraging simplified street network representations and algorithmic classification to evaluate cycling safety and comfort.
+Additionally, a scalable framework has been introduced for estimating Bicycle Level of Traffic Stress (LTS) in data-insufficient contexts, leveraging simplified street network representations and algorithmic classification to evaluate cycling safety and comfort.